 Michael McMorrow is a music producer, composer, a recording artist well known for producing some of Washington State’s most prestigious music and civic events.
 Michael’s recent credits include Executive Producer and Music Director for the historic 50th Anniversary of the Beatles McCaw Hall Opera House in Seattle, Creative Consultant on HBO’s Emmy Award winning eight-part documentary series, “Sonic Highways” directed by Foo Fighter Dave Grohl, Event Producer for SEAFAIR’s 2016, 2017 Alaska Airlines Torchlight Parade, and the 2016 and 2017 SEAFAIR Summer 4th of July Celebration on Lake Union at Gasworks Park.
 Michael also continues to program and produce entertainment across all SEAFAIR events during the 10 week summer festival now in it’s 68th year.
-In 2017, McMorrow was appointed as the Entertainment Advisor to the 2018 Special Olympics USA Games.
+In 2017, McMorrow was appointed in a creative and entertainment capacity as the 2018 Special Olympics USA Games Entertainment Advisor and Consultant.
+Opening Ceremonies are July 1, 2018 at Husky Stadium in Seattle Washington in front of 50,000 spectators and will be televised live on ABC and ESPN..
 Special Olympics will be celebrating it’s 50th anniversary in 2018.

 If you are involved in the Northwest music community, you may know him; if not, you probably have a friend who does because McMorrow’s musical thread is woven wildly throughout it.
 His contributions to Seattle’s music scene and community runs deep from up-and-coming artists to world renown superstars; from community events to benefits for national and international organizations.
 McMorrow’s work captures both a rich musical tapestry along with a unique perspective of the Seattle cultural landscape.